snorkel-team/snorkel/README.md

 jupyter notebook
 ```

 Then a Jupyter notebook tab will open in your browser.
+From here you can run existing Snorkel notebooks or create your own.

+### Tutorials

 From within the Jupyter browser, navigate to the [`tutorials`](tutorials) directory and try out one of the existing notebooks!

 The [introductory tutorial](tutorials/intro) in `tutorials/intro` covers the entire Snorkel workflow, showing how to extract spouse relations from news articles.
 You can also check out all the great [materials](https://simtk.org/frs/?group_id=1263) from the recent Mobilize Center-hosted [Snorkel workshop](http://mobilize.stanford.edu/events/snorkelworkshop2017/)!

-Have fun and get 🏊🏊🏊!

 ## Release Notes